AshleyLeeB/Can-MC-Evaluate-LLMs/README.md

 The samples of the benchmarks CARE-MI and MATH we use can be found in `Datasets`.

+We target decoder-only models since this architecture has become the dominant choices for recent LLMs.
+We utilize various models for conducting different experiments, tailoring our choices based on the specific goals of each experiment.
+The application of the LLMs for each experiment is summarized in the following Table:

 |  **Model** | **Order Sensitivity** | **Patterns Decomposition** | **Direct Output** | **Token Logits** | **Embeddings** |
 |------------|-----------------------|----------------------------|-------------------|------------------|---------------:|
 | [GPT-3.5-turbo](https://openai.com/blog/introducing-chatgpt-and-whisper-apis) | :heavy_check_mark:  | :heavy_check_mark: | :heavy_check_mark: |:heavy_check_mark:| |